rocky-linux/documentation/docs/guides/security/tailscale_vpn.md

 [Tailscale](https://tailscale.com/) is a zero-config, end-to-end encrypted, peer-to-peer VPN based on Wireguard.
 Tailscale supports all major desktop and mobile operating systems.

-When compared to other VPN solutions, Tailscale does not require open TCP/IP ports and can work behind Network Address Translation or a firewall.
+Compared to other VPN solutions, Tailscale does not require open TCP/IP ports and can work behind Network Address Translation or a firewall.

 ## Prerequisites and assumptions